seanking/es2015-iterator/README.md

 }
 ```

 In the following example, the values returned from the the _Aggregate_'s iterator are logged to the console.
-The first three objects returned contain the values from the _Aggregate_'s internal array and the done flag set to false.
+The first, second, and third objects returned contain the values from the _Aggregate_'s internal array and the done flag set to false.
 The last object returned has the done flag set to true, signaling the iteration is over.

 ```javascript
 const agg = new Aggregate();